zeeshanali/Online-Help/docs/Graphical_User_Interface_9_0.md

 Click the **Actions** menu to access the following commands that are available for this server:

 - **Reboot**: Initiate a reboot on this server.
 If this server is configured as the primary server of an HA pair, the file system will failover to the secondary server until this server is back online.
 The file system will then fail back to the primary server.
-If this is not configured as an HA server, then any file systems targets that rely on this server will be unavailable until rebooting is complete.
+If this is not configured as an HA server, then any file systems or targets that rely on this server will be unavailable until rebooting is complete.
 - **Shutdown**: Initiate an orderly shutdown on this server.
 If this server is configured as the primary server of an HA pair, the file system will failover to the secondary server.
-If this is not configured as an HA server, then any file systems targets that rely on this server will be unavailable until this server is rebooted.
-Remove: Remove this server.
-If this server is configured as the primary server of an HA pair, then the file system will failover to the secondary server.
-Warning: If this is not configured as an HA server, then any file systems or targets that rely on this server will also be removed.
+If this is not configured as an HA server, then any file systems or targets that rely on this server will be unavailable until this server is rebooted.
 - **Power Off**: This will switch power off for this server.
 If this is a primary server to any targets, those targets will be failed-over to the secondary server.
 Non-HA-capable targets (targets not supported by a secondary server) will be unavailable until power for the server is switched on again.
 This action is visible only if PDUs have been added and outlets assigned to servers.
-- **Power Cycle**: Switch power off and then back on again for this server Any HA-capable targets running on the server will be failed over to a peer.
+- **Power Cycle**: Switch power off and then back on again for this server.
+Any HA-capable targets running on the server will be failed over to a peer.
 Non-HA-capable targets will be unavailable until the server has finished booting.
 This action is visible only if PDUs have been added and outlets assigned to servers.
 - **Remove**: Remove this server.
 If this server is configured as the primary server of an HA pair, then the file system will failover to the secondary server.
-If this not configured as an HA server, then any file systems or targets that rely on this server will also be removed.
+If it is not configured as an HA server, then any file systems or targets that rely on this server will also be removed.
 - **Force Remove**: This action removes the record for the storage server in the manager database, without attempting to contact the storage server.
 All targets that depend on this server will also be removed without any attempt to unconfigure them.
 Warning: You should only perform this action if the server is permanently unavailable.

-**<a id="9.3.1.1b"></a>Pacemaker configuration **
+**<a id="9.3.1.1b"></a>Pacemaker configuration**

-Pacemaker configuration and enabling is performed automatically by Intel® Manager for Lustre* software.
+Pacemaker configuration and enabling is performed automatically by Manager for Lustre\* software.
 However, an administrator may need to reset or configure Pacemaker when performing maintenance on a server, altering the server's configuration, or troubleshooting problems with Pacemaker.

 Click the **Actions** menu to access the following commands: